 I aim grow this site quickly.
 I have a keen interest in AI and I will add a handy AI WT Expert Chatbot who can walk you through our range and answer most water treatment queries.

 I will add calculators I find useful.
-See below re integrating these calculators into a plant configurator, or vice versa.

 I'm in the process of adding my 3D models to the website so users can zoom in a have a look around the plants.
 I will look for a solution with an 'ENTER VR' option.
 I am also a keen VR fan and find it helpful and pretty cool to walk around my designs and check service access and the general fit and feel of the layout.